 Barter.
 But don’t be insulting with your offer.
 10 to 15 percent under sticker price is a great place to start.
 If the seller has to have a certain price for the firearm, they will let you know.
 Some gun dealers are interested in trades, too; should you have a firearm you’d like to sell or upgrade from, bring it with.

-If you have questions ask.
+If you have any questions, ask.
 If you found a firearm you’re interested in, ask the seller some questions.
-Ask the seller about how they came to acquire it (they may be able to shed light on the gun’s life with its previous owner, if it’s a used piece), if they’ve had any experience with this type of firearm and if they like it, if they know of any issues with it or others of the same make and model, etc. These folks sell guns for a living, and though they may be most interested in making money, they’re typically well-informed and knowledgeable.
+Ask the seller about how they came to acquire it (they may be able to shed light on the gun’s life with its previous owner if it’s a used piece), if they’ve had any experience with this type of firearm and if they like it, if they know of any issues with it or others of the same make and model, etc. These folks sell guns for a living, and though they may be most interested in making money, they’re typically well-informed and knowledgeable.

 Bring your own bore light, if you are interested in purchasing a used gun.
 Use it to check for corrosion in the firearm’s barrel (often referred to as pitting).
 Check the gun’s action or timing for function.
 Look for cracks, bulges, missing parts, and rust.